babashka/babashka/doc/dev.md

 When adding libraries to babashka, consider these evaluation criteria:

-- Would adding the library or class extend the reach of babashka to more libraries in the Clojure eco-system?
+- Adding the library or class extends the reach of babashka to more libraries in the Clojure eco-system.
-- Is the library or class useful for general purpose scripting?
+- The library or class useful for general purpose scripting or accomplishing useful devops tasks.
-- Could the functionality be met by shelling out to another CLI or be written as a small layer over an existing CLI (like `babashka.curl`) instead?
+- The functionality can't be met by shelling out to another CLI or can't be written as a small layer over an existing CLI (like `babashka.curl`) instead.

 If none of the criteria are met, but adding a feature is still useful to a particular company or niche audience, it can still be added when hidden behind a